This Season Give Hope – Donate Now

 Ronnie Walker is the Founder and Executive Director of Alliance of Hope.

 Back in 1995, weeks before my stepson, Channing, ended his life, I knew where my life was going.
 I had just accepted a job as director of quality assurance for a child welfare agency.
 I was set to transform a dysfunctional organization and had no doubt I could do it.
-I could articulate my vision, produce results, and had a whole bunch of transformational tools in my pocket.
+I could articulate my vision and produce results, and I had a whole bunch of transformational tools in my pocket.

 Following Chan’s death, all bets were off.
 I was catapulted onto a journey I didn’t expect.
 The path was filled with debilitating grief, symptoms of PTSD, and fractured relationships.